Mount St. Helens National Volcanic Monument: Johnston Ridge Observatory

 The Johnston Ridge Observatory is 52 mi east of Castle Rock, Washington, at the end of Washington State Route 504, four miles from the mountain.
 Open daily mid-May through October, exhibits focus on the geologic history of the volcano, eyewitness accounts of the explosion, and the science of monitoring volcanic activity.
 Two movies and ranger-led programs are available every hour.
 A half-mile paved trail provides views of the lava dome, crater, pumice plain, and landslide deposit, with access to hiking trails in the restricted area.

 The observatory is located near the site of volcanologist David A. Johnston's camp on the morning of May 18, 1980, and was opened in 1997.

-On May 14, 2023, access to the observatory was barred due to the 2023 South Coldwater Slide, a landslide that destroyed a bridge on Washington State Route 504.
+On May 14, 2023, access to the observatory was barred due to the 2023 South Coldwater Slide, a landslide that destroyed the Spirit Lake Outlet Bridge on Washington State Route 504.
 A team composed of U.S. Forest Service staff and volunteers hiked to the building to retrieve scientific items and supplies so that work to observe the volcano, as well as the continuation of services for visitors, could proceed at the Coldwater Science and Learning Center.
 Another landslide a month later affected access to Windy Ridge.
 (Note: The 2023 landslide affecting Windy Ridge access closed Forest Road 25.
 The byway, rebuilt and stabilized, was reopened in September 2025.)
 In early 2024, Washington State Department of Transportation (WSDOT) announced that because of cost and a limited construction schedule for repairs due to a combination of weather, elevation, and issues with the terrain, the highway and access to the observatory would be closed until 2026.
 The USFS and the United States Geological Survey (USGS) disclosed that the site is without electricity and that the observatory may not open until spring 2027.

+Construction to rebuild the Spirit Lake Outlet Bridge was officially announced to begin in April 2026.
+WSDOT predicted the project would most likely be completed by the end of the year.
+Due to necessary repairs to the observatory after remaining unoccupied for three years, the building is planned for a 2027 opening.